hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 Use the HTML report to answer the following questions:

 1. The majority of variants idenified are classified as SNPs.
 How many insertions and deletions were found?
+2. How many of our variants are novel (not in dbSNP)?
 2. How many 'HIGH' impact variants were identified?
 3. How many variants were found in exonic regions?
 4. The Ts/Tv ratio (the transition/transversion rate) tends to be around 2-2.1 for the human genome, although it changes between different genomic regions.
 What is the ratio reported for our sample?